 Poor oral health has been linked to Endocarditis, an infection of the inner lining of your heart or valves (endocardium); Cardiovascular Disease related to inflammation and infections that oral bacteria can cause; plus Pneumonia and other respiratory diseases caused by bacteria in your mouth being pulled into your lungs.

-Also, some conditions can cause poor oral health and lead to the diseases mentioned.
+Some conditions can also cause poor oral health and lead to the diseases mentioned.
 Suppose you have Diabetes, HIV/AIDS, Osteoporosis, Alzheimer’s Disease, an eating disorder, Rheumatoid Arthritis, Cancer, or Sjogren’s Syndrome.
-In that case, you’ll want to be sure you stay on top of your oral health to guard against worsening conditions.
+In that case, you’ll want to stay on top of your oral health to guard against worsening conditions.

 As a preventative measure, going to the dentist can also detect Ulcerative Colitis or Crohn’s Disease, HIV/AIDS, Diabetes, and Leukemia.